zuozhenggh/learning-library/developer-library/apex/shopping-cart/creating-add-to-cart-page/7-creating-add-to-cart.md

     For **P18_QUANTITY** item, do the following:
     - Under List of Values section:
         - For Type - select **Static Values**
-        - For Static Values - click **Display1, Display2** and enter the following:
+        - For Static Values - click on **Display1, Display2** and enter the following:

             | Display Value |  Return Value  |
             | --- |  --- |